 SEPA has published its SEPA COVID-19 Philosophy and overarching guidance on regulation during COVID-19.

 - Follow up complaints received with the site.
-We will be unable to provide a personal response to each complainant, as we would normally have done when complainants request to speak directly to a SEPA officer.
+However, we will be unable to provide a personal response to each complainant, as we would normally have done when complainants request to speak directly to a SEPA officer.

-- Encourage regular engagement between the operator and the surrounding community until works are completed.
+- Encourage regular engagement between the operator and the surrounding community.

 Frequently Asked Questions

 - How do I report a pollution incident?

 SEPA's 24 hour pollution hotline is always available via our online reporting form.